Fujifilm X-S10 vs Panasonic LX100 II

 It is notable that the X-S10 has a microphone port, which is missing on the LX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the X-S10 and the LX100 II are recent models that are part of the current product line-up.
 The LX100 II replaced the earlier Panasonic LX100, while the X-S10 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-S10 and LX100 II can be found, respectively, in the Fujifilm X-S10 Manual (free pdf) or the online Panasonic LX100 II Manual.

 So how do things add up?
 Is the Fujifilm X-S10 better than the Panasonic LX100 II or vice versa?
 The listing below highlights the relative strengths of the two models.